JetBrains/Exposed/documentation-website/Writerside/topics/Table-Definition.md

 ```
 Also, Exposed provides `IdTable` class which is inherited by `IntIdTable()`, `LongIdTable()`, and `UUIDTable(`) classes from
 **org.jetbrains.exposed.dao.id** package of **exposed-core** module.
 These tables could be declared without the `id` attribute.
-IDs of appropriate type will be generated automatically with any operations create new table rows.
+IDs of appropriate type will be generated automatically when creating new table rows.
 To configure a custom name
 for the `id` attribute, pass it to the `columnName` parameter of the appropriate table constructor.

 Depending on what DBMS you use, types of columns could be different in actual SQL queries.
 We use H2 database in our examples.